|Organic Seeds||Edible Plants||Organic Pest Controls||Books||Tools, Propagation & Fertilisers||Sprouting & Microgreens||Poultry Supplies||Specials|

 Tropical Vege Starter Collection

 The best way to keep the vege garden producing through the hot, wet time of year is to make the switch - grow replacements that can take the heat, but are used in just the same way in the kitchen!
 Plant October - January, subtropical and tropical areas.
-Includes (5 seed packets): Amaranth 'Red Calaloo', Angled Luffa, Kang Kong 'Bamboo Leaf', Tomato 'Thai Pink Egg' and Winged Bean.
+Includes (5 seed packets): Amaranth 'Red', Angled Luffa, Kang Kong 'Bamboo Leaf', Tomato 'Thai Pink Egg' and Snake Bean 'Red Dragon'.

 Amaranth Leaf H syn.
 Leaf Amaranth; Chinese Spinach, Tampala, bayam